Find out if a conventional loan is right for you

 What is a Conventional Mortgage?

-A “conventional mortgage” or “conventional loan” simply refers to any mortgage loan that is not insured or guaranteed by the federal government.
+A conventional mortgage is a home loan that is not backed by a government agency.
+A “conventional mortgage” or “conventional loan” simply refers to any mortgage loan that is not insured or guaranteed by Federal Government agencies such as the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).

-A conventional loan has terms and conditions that follow the guidelines, loan limits and underwriting standards set forth by Fannie Mae (Federal National Mortgage Association) and Freddie Mac (Federal Home Loan Mortgage Corporation).
+A conventional home loan often meets the down payment and income requirements set by Fannie Mae (Federal National Mortgage Association) and Freddie Mac (Federal Home Loan Mortgage Corporation).
+Conventional loans will also often conform to the loan limits set by the FHFA (Federal Housing Finance Administration).

-Conventional Conforming loan is ideal for homebuyers with average to excellent credit who can afford a down payment of at least*3%-5% on a 1 unit primary residence.
-Down payments on 2nd homes and investment property can vary depending on how many financed properties the borrower has and if the property is a 2, 3 or 4 unit property.*
+Conventional Conforming loans are ideal for home buyers with average to excellent credit who can afford a down payment of at least* 3%-5% on a one-unit primary residence.
+Down payments on second homes are offered at a 90% LTV and on a single unit investment property the LTV is offered at an 85%.
+This can vary depending on how many financed properties the borrower has or if the property is a two, three, or four unit property. **

 What are the benefits of a Conventional Loan?